podium-lib/podium-lib.github.io/docs/api/layout.md

 Sets a URL to where the layout's JavaScript asset are being served.
 This URL can be relative or absolute.

 The value will be available for the document template to include.
-The method can be called multiple times to add multiple values.
+The method can be called multiple times to add multiple entries.

 #### options